CMASCenter/pcluster-cmaq/README.md

 pcluster ssh cmaq -i ~/downloads/centos.pem
 ```

-### Once you are on the cluster change from default bash shell to csh
+### After logging into the head node of the parallel cluster, change from default bash shell to csh

 ```
 csh
 ```

-### Check what modules are available
+### Check what modules are available on the head node

 ```
 module avail